 Create the UDT in SQL Server.
 Once an assembly is loaded into a host database, you use the Transact-SQL CREATE TYPE statement to create a UDT and expose the members of the class or structure as members of the UDT.
 UDTs exist only in the context of a single database, and, once registered, have no dependencies on the external files from which they were created.

-Before SQL Server 2005 (9.x), UDTs created from .NET Framework assemblies were not supported.
+Before SQL Server 2005, UDTs created from .NET Framework assemblies were not supported.
 However, you can still use SQL Server alias data types in SQL Server 2005 and later by using sp_addtype.
 The CREATE TYPE syntax can be used for creating both native SQL Server user-defined data types and UDTs.

-Create tables, variables, or parameters using the UDT Beginning with SQL Server 2005 (9.x), a user-defined type can be used as the column definition of a table, as a variable in a Transact-SQL batch, or as an argument of a Transact-SQL function or stored procedure.
+**Create tables, variables, or parameters using the UDT **Beginning with SQL Server 2005, a user-defined type can be used as the column definition of a table, as a variable in a Transact-SQL batch, or as an argument of a Transact-SQL function or stored procedure.
 For additional information, see Working with CLR User-defined Types.

 In This Section